The more that we wait to address the pain, the more muscle atrophy we get, the more rapidly advances that degenerate joint disease and that arthritis.

 But having your pet on this product, called Myos, that has high levels of fortetropin, the high levels of Fortetropin drive down the myostatin so that we have less disuse muscle atrophy.
 So talk to your veterinarian.
 See what’s right for you.
 There’s a lot of different supplements out there.
 I think a great supplement to be on, even if you are not wanting to be on medications, is high doses of omega three fatty acids found in fish oils, not in flaxseed oil, but in our fish oils.

 What we find is that if we get to a magic number, there’s a magic number, right?
-If I told you to take ibuprofen for a headache and you took ten milligrams, it’s not going to do anything right.
+If I told you to take ibuprofen for a headache and you took ten milligrams, it’s not going to do anything, right?
 And so that’s where we have to get to a magic number.
 That magic number is 80 MG per KG a day of omega three fatty acids derived from fish oils.
-Those high levels of DHA and EPA,
+Those high levels of DHA and EPA, we know, when we get to that 80 MG per KG a day level, significantly reduces inflammation specifically in the joints.
+And there is a lot of other benefits; neuroprotective, great for skin, the kidney, cardiovascular, the eyes.
+So, Omega three fatty acids and fish oils are phenomenal all the way around, but they’re great for reducing inflammation in the joints.
+A few other products out there, supplements that help to deal with arthritis.

 You see different ones that have glucosamine chondroitin in it, and those are hit or miss.
-They they add a lot of other things in there that help to reduce inflammation.
+They add a lot of other things in there that help to reduce inflammation.
 Saponified avocado.
 MSM.
 But I’ve seen great results with a product called UCII Collagen that was recently brought over to the pet side.
 It was originally very popular on the human side, but UCII collagen is great.

 And then there’s a lot of different joint supplements out there that have to deal with different types of oils.
 Omega three fatty acids derived from different sources, green lip mussels, blue lipped mussels.
 They’re just more potent and that’s that’s great.
-And keep in mind, if your cat is sedentary, one of the number one things that goes undiagnosed in Veterinary medicine is osteoarthritis or degenerative joint disease and arthritic pain in cats.
+But keep in mind, if your cat is sedentary, one of the number one things that goes undiagnosed in Veterinary medicine is osteoarthritis or degenerative joint disease and arthritic pain in cats.

 Why?
 Because in dogs we can see it, right?
 We see our dogs.
 They come to greet us right away.
 They’re moving.
 They’re running to play with their toy.
 We let them out.
 We take them out.
 We can see when they start to slow down or they have a hard time getting up or if they’re limping.
 But with cats, a lot of times they’re just kind of hanging out, maybe sunbathing, relaxing.